 Why Democracy

-American poet Walt Whitman said it was a beautiful trith that all people contain something of the artist in them.
+American poet Walt Whitman said it was a beautiful truth that all people contain something of the artist in them.
 That quality of delight in glimpsing some new aspect of the world is obvious in children, who become part of the world in stages.

 Curiosity gets babies to reach for shiny mobiles.
 It prompts toddlers to dart forward for a toy, then retreat to the comfort of a caring adult if scared.
 That same curiosity guides kids through school, teens through the heavy-duty socialization phase until young adulthood sets the person onto a life path.
 That path depends on variables that can nurture or impede.